Enter your search keyword or phrase and press enter.

 [luxury_newsletter_form]

-The 2026 edition is structured around two major themes, Babel — Art and Language in France and Reparation.
-How do these two themes interact, and what do they reveal, in your view, about our times?
+The 2026 edition is based on two main themes: Babel – Art and Language in France and Reparation.
+How do these themes intertwine and what do they reveal about contemporary times?

-These two themes stem from different perspectives, yet they engage in a fairly direct dialogue.
-Babel, conceived by Loïc Le Gall, is entirely dedicated to the French scene and explores language — how artists today work with systems of signs, questions of translation and circulation, as well as the relationship between text and image.
-It is a subject that runs throughout the history of art, but one that takes on particular resonance in a context where modes of communication are constantly fragmenting and being reconfigured.
+Both themes stem from distinct perspectives, yet enter into direct dialogue.
+Babel, curated by Loïc Le Gall, focuses entirely on the French scene and explores language—how artists operate with sign systems today, addressing issues of translation and the circulation of meaning, as well as the relationship between text and image.
+This is a long-standing theme in art history, one that today takes on particular intensity in the context of constantly fragmenting and reconfiguring forms of communication.

 Reparation, curated by Alexia Fabre, opens up an international perspective.
-The section addresses issues linked to the fractures of the contemporary world — whether historical, political, or social.
-The artists engage with themes of memory, care, and reconstruction, often rooted in situations marked by rupture or tension.
+This section addresses the fractures of the contemporary world—historical, political, and social.
+Artists grapple with themes of memory, care, and reconstruction, often rooted in experiences of rupture or tension.

 What interested us was precisely creating a dialogue between these two dimensions.
 On the one hand, the question of language — what allows us to name, to transmit, to produce meaning; on the other, that of repair — which involves recomposing what has been fragmented or rendered illegible.